The Sugar Beet Museum on McMahon Drive (opposite Empire Place) is housed in the original office and weighbridge building from the Sugar Beet Factory.

 A second display room features local businesses and changing displays.

-The current display looks at the construction of Glenmaggie weir – originally built to provide a reliable water source for the sugar beet industry and ensure good returns for the growers.
+Glenmaggie weir was originally built to provide a reliable water source for the sugar beet industry and ensure good returns for the growers.
 But the irrigation of the district led to farming heading in quite a different direction.

-The museum is open from 10 am – 1 pm on the first Sunday of each month, or by appointment for groups.
+The museum is open from 10 am – 1 pm on the first Sunday of each month, from February to November, or by appointment for groups.